-In December 2008, the Recording Industry Association of America ("RIAA") announced that it was abandoning its longstanding practice of filing lawsuits against students for infringing copyrights via illegal file
+In December 2008, the Recording Industry Association of America ("RIAA") announced that it was abandoning its longstanding practice of filing lawsuits against students for infringing copyrights via illegal file sharing.

-NMIMT Academic Affairs, Graduate Studies & Student University Relations|| Student Handbook Page 27 of 80 sharing.
 The RIAA had reportedly filed over 17,500 lawsuits through early 2008.
 Despite the new moratorium on lawsuits, the RIAA's aggressive enforcement campaign continues on other fronts and the University urges all students to refrain from copyright infringing behavior.
 That this does not mean that the RIAA and/or other groups won't resume filing lawsuits at some point in the future.